GoLearnToCode/kiei924-chi-w16/workbook/setup.md

 ### Step 3.
 GitHub.com and the GitHub Desktop App

-Sign up for a free Github account at [the Github website](https://github.com/).
-You'll be using your Github account for lots of things in class – including turning in your homework and tracking your attendance in class – so keep your account information handy at all times.
+Sign up for a free GitHub account at [the GitHub website](https://github.com/).
+You'll be using your GitHub account for lots of things in class – including turning in your homework and tracking your attendance in class – so keep your account information handy at all times.

-Once your Github account is created, YOU MUST **enter your Kellogg email address into your public profile**.
+Next, YOU MUST **enter your university email address into your public profile**.
 Do this by going to your profile settings and entering it in the "Public Email" section.

 **Download and Install the Github App**